villarroelsaad/Movie-seeker/README.md

-Enunciado
-Crea una aplicación para buscar películas
+Statement
+Create an application to search for movies

-API a usar: - https://www.omdbapi.com/ Consigue la API Key en la propia página web registrando tu email.
+API to use: - https://www.omdbapi.com/ Get the API Key on the web page itself by registering your email.
 API KEY - e040cfad
 http://www.omdbapi.com/?apikey=e040cfad&=Avengers

-Requerimientos:

-✅ Necesita mostrar un input para buscar la película y un botón para buscar.

-✅ Lista las películas y muestra el título, año y poster.

-✅ Que el formulario funcione

-✅ Haz que las películas se muestren en un grid responsive.

-✅ Hacer el fetching de datos a la API

-Primera iteración:

-✅ Evitar que se haga la misma búsqueda dos veces seguidas.

-✅ Haz que la búsqueda se haga automáticamente al escribir.

-✅ Evita que se haga la búsqueda continuamente al escribir (debounce)
+Requirements:

+✅ Need to show an input to search for movie and a button to search.

+✅ List the movies and display the title, year and poster.

+✅ Get the form to work.

+✅ Make the movies display in a responsive grid.

+✅ Do the data fetching to the API.

+First iteration:

+✅ Prevent the same search from being done twice in a row.

+✅ Have the search done automatically on typing.

+✅ Prevent the search from being done continuously on typing (debounce).

+Translated with DeepL.com (free version)